khaors/geocompr/main.md

 <!-- - st_bbox -->
 <!-- - st_wrap_dateline -->

-Let's create a new version of it in a projected CRS, using the 'magic number' (a value to be explained subsequently) of 27700:
+Let's create a new version of it in a projected CRS, using the 'magic number' (a value to be explained subsequently) of 27700 \@ref(crs-in-r):

 ```r